spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 ### Configure Custom OIDC

-When you select **Custom** as the OIDC Identity Provider, you must manually configure OIDC.
 The custom method to enable OIDC can be used for all cloud services except Amazon EKS and [Azure-AKS](/clusters/public-cloud/azure/aks/#configureanazureactivedirectory).

 <br />